Tribal Beneficial Use Designations as a Catalyst for Reallocating Water in California

 The Problem with Proportionality: The Effect of Proposition 218 on Retail Water Rates for Community Gardens in Los Angeles

-Yraceburu’s article won the 2020 California Water Law Writing Prize, awarded at the 2020 California Water Law Symposium.
+by Laura Yraceburu ’20, UCLA School of Law Yraceburu’s article won the 2020 California Water Law Writing Prize, awarded at the 2020 California Water Law Symposium.
 The California Water Law Writing Prize is co-sponsored by the California Water Law Symposium Board of Directors and University of the Pacific, McGeorge School of Law.
+Community gardens in… Continue reading The Problem with Proportionality: The Effect of Proposition 218 on Retail Water Rates for Community Gardens in Los Angeles

 Sedimentation in California Reservoirs: A Long-Term Problem of Immediate Concern